 Washington, DC, Schools with Drawing Classes

-Art students in the nation's capital who are especially interested in drawing can find programs at an art and design school, a private university and a community college.
+Art students in the nation's capital who are especially interested in drawing can find programs at two nearby universities.
 Read summaries of the schools and their drawing programs below, and check out the accompanying table, which includes a number of key school statistics.
 At the end of the resource, you'll also find a paragraph about other schools in the Washington, DC, area that offer classes for drawing students.

-- Located 1.8 miles from the downtown, The George Washington University offers undergraduate and graduate programs in the fine arts, through which students can focus their studies on drawing topics.
-The programs can lead to a Bachelor of Arts (BA) in Fine Arts or a Master of Fine Arts (MFA); an undergraduate minor is also available.
-With the recent addition of the Corcoran School of Art and Design to GW, many art programs have been added to the GW art family including the Bachelor of Fine Arts (BFA) in Fine Arts at the Corcoran location.
+- Located 1.8 miles from the downtown, The George Washington University offers undergraduate programs in the fine arts, through which students can focus their studies on drawing topics.
+Both a Bachelor of Arts (BA) in Fine Arts and an undergraduate minor are available.
+With the recent addition of the Corcoran School of Art and Design to GW, many art programs have been added to the GW art family, including the Bachelor of Fine Arts (BFA) in Fine Arts at the Corcoran location.